-Athlete’s Foot Treatment Options for Oak Park and Wyandotte Patients.
+Athlete’s Foot Treatment Options for Southfield and Wyandotte Patients.

 Athlete’s foot (also known as tinea pedis) is a fungal infection affecting the skin of the foot.
 This fungal infection can also spread to the hands and the toenails.
 Athlete's foot has been named so for it's prevalence in athletes.

 Athlete’s foot is not a serious condition, but in some cases may be difficult to treat.
-If your immune system is compromised or weakened, due to diabetes or immuno-suppresant disorders, and you think you may have athlete’s foot, please call the podiatrists near Wyandotte and Oak Park.
+If your immune system is compromised or weakened, due to diabetes or immuno-suppresant disorders, and you think you may have athlete’s foot, please call the podiatrists near Wyandotte and Southfield.

 Athlete’s foot arises from the growth of tinea fungus on the feet.
 A patient may contract the fungus after establishing direct contact with someone who has already been infected.
 One may also be infected after touching surfaces already contaminated by the fungus.
 The causative fungus lives and survives in moist, and warm environments, such as public swimming pools, showers, and locker rooms